Doctors facing challenges to provide abortion access "even when Roe is still the law of the land"

 The South Dakota clinic says it hasn't been able to hire in-state doctors because they fear harassment and possible retaliation from hospitals.

-Even with four doctors traveling from other states, nurse Misty Parrow said there is a five-week wait for an appointment.
+Even with four doctors traveling from other states, nurse Misty, who asked that her last name not be used, said there is a five-week wait for an appointment.

-"They are angry about it," Parrow told CBS News about how patients feel.
+"They are angry about it," Misty told CBS News about how patients feel.
 "They're angry about the hoops they have to jump through to obtain healthcare."

 South Dakota requires a 72-hour waiting period between initial consultation and procedure and the same doctor for both appointments.
 The state's Republican governor wants a law requiring three trips for a medication abortion — the consultation and one for each dose — an unprecedented restriction.